dcruwys/ZombieSimulator2000/README.md

 #ZombieSimulator2001

-This project was done for Intro To Computer Science III, taught by Jeff Edgington (jedgingt@du.edu)
+This project was done for Intro To Computer Science III (Spring Quarter of 2014), taught by Jeff Edgington (jedgingt@du.edu)

 Created by Dan.Cruwys@du.edu, Paul.Heinen@du.edu, and David.Garcia@du.edu.